maciejziemichod/web-clipboard/README.md

 ## TODO:

 - reset button is buggy
-- adding item when in dark mode bug
 - about modal
 - make it desktop app
 - login functionality
 - more abstract message component
-- save darkmode settings

 ## Project setup